Malawian pound: Coins

 In 1964, coins were issued in copper-nickel and in the denominations of 6d, 1/–, 2/– and 2/6.
 All bore the portrait of Hastings Banda.
 1d coins were introduced in 1967.
 The 1d had a smooth edge whereas all the other coins had 4×4 interrupted milling.

 Banknotes

 On 6 July 1964, Nyasaland became independent from Britain and was renamed Malawi.
 For two years, Elizabeth II, remained head of state as Queen of Malawi.
-Upon becoming a republic in 1966, Malaŵi became a single-party state under the presidency of Hastings Kamuzu Banda, who remained president until 1994, when he was ousted from power.
+Upon becoming a republic in 1966, Malawi became a single-party state under the presidency of Hastings Kamuzu Banda, who remained president until 1994, when he was ousted from power.
 His portrait appears on the front of all notes issued during his three decades in office, with scenes on the back emphasizing agriculture's great importance to Malawi's economy.
 Notes during his presidency also carry watermarks (and later registration devices) of a rooster, the symbol of Banda's Malawi Congress Party.
 The first series of notes dated 1964 and issued by the Reserve Bank of Malawi consists of the denominations 5/–, 10/–, £1 and £5.